McKidney/website/_i18n/en/_posts/2015-04-25-Building-OpenWRT.md

 $ make menuconfig  # Select all options you need
 $ make clean install
 {% endhighlight %}
-Afterwards, firmware images will appear in <code>./bin/</code> - Keep calm and carry one:
+Afterwards, firmware images will be in <code>./bin/</code> - Keep calm and carry one:

 - If it fails, try again using <code>make V=99</code>.
 - To speed up, use more cores: <code>make -j 8</code>.There'll be dragons.